The Boekeloo Family History

 Unfortunately there's no english version of the familyhistory available, although many relatives live somewhere in the USA.
 Especially for them this page has been meant as a kind of bandage on the wound !
 Further information, or your personal Boekelo(o) pedigree, is available when you send an email to subjoined emailaddress.

-THE FAMILYNAME BOEKELO(O)
+2 - ABOUT THE FAMILYNAME BOEKELO(O)

 From the marriage-records of the Martinichurch we know that Hendrick came from Winsum, and Annighjen from Delfzijl, both in the province of Groningen.
 The baptism-records of the same church mention that Hindrick and Annighjen lived in a street called "Raden", when their first child had been baptized: FRERIK, bapt.
 Jun.
 6 1705.